 Instructors

-I am in my 21st year of training in Aikido, and my 10th year of practicing Iaido.
+I am in my 21st year of training in Aikido, 12th year of teaching Aikido, my 10th year of practicing Iaido and my 6th year practicing Yoga.
 I am grateful for the martial arts knowledge transmitted to me by Harvey Konigsberg at Woodstock Aikido, Bob Wilcox at Kingston Aikido and Seiichi Sugano at New York Aikikai as I attempt to impart the relevance and benefits of these disciplines to those who want to learn.
-After being in a large organization for many years, and independent for 4 years, I’m enjoying using my experience to shape our trajectory into a pertinent, modern martial arts journey.
+After being in a large organization for many years, and independent for 4 years, I’m enjoying using my experience to make sure Aikido stays vital and pertinent into the future.

 Arielle Herman Yoga, Iaido & Kids’ Program Director & Co-Founder